We are currently running the following School Direct PGCE Routes into Teaching

 For 2017 starters, we have a small number of partnership schools wishing to attract outstanding trainees by offering an additional bursary of up to £6000.

 During your training you will be employed by one of our schools and will receive a salary based on the unqualified teachers salary scale (pro rata, from £15,089).
 The school will also pay your tuition fees.
-You can apply for the school direct salaried route if you have three or more years of work experience (not Saturday or student type jobs).
-Many of our schools are keen to find the right employee and invest in your school direct training with the promise of a job in the school at the end of the training if an appropriate position becomes available.
+Anyone can apply for the school direct salaried route (the three year’s work experience has been removed as a requirement) but you should be aware that competition is fierce due to a smaller number of schools offering salaried places.
+Several of our schools do, however, offer salaried places each year.
+All are keen to find high quality trainees and invest in your school direct training with the promise of a job in the school at the end of the training if an appropriate position becomes available.
 If you apply to this route and do not then secure a school to offer you a school direct salaried position, we always offer the training route place as an alternative.

 On this route you may also apply for maintenance grants.
 Remember, however, that all these loans are means tested so your school income would be taken into account when calculating the loan amount.
 Please take note: Some students have found that their income during the year is less on the school direct salaried route so use the Student Loans Calculator to get an idea of what you might be entitled to.